-Rapidly prioritize resources and other data collections, based on were changes have occurred
+Rapidly prioritize resources and other data collections, based on where changes have occurred.

-Pinpoint where human change is happening on the Earth’s surface
+Pinpoint where human change is happening on Earth’s surface.

-Access to cost-effective surveillance of hazed assessment and construction over broad areas
+Access cost-effective surveillance of hazards and construction over broad areas.

-With 15 years of historical data, understand change over time in your area of interest.Contact sales
+With more than 20 years of historical data, understand change over time in your area of interest.Contact sales